open-feature/go-sdk/README.md

 The continuous integration runs a set of [gherkin integration tests](https://github.com/open-feature/test-harness/blob/main/features/evaluation.feature) using [`flagd`](https://github.com/open-feature/flagd).
 If you'd like to run them locally, you can start the flagd testbed with `docker run -p 8013:8013 ghcr.io/open-feature/flagd-testbed:latest` and then run `make integration-test`.

+### Releases

+This repo uses Release Please to release packages.
+Release Please sets up a running PR that tracks all changes for the library components, and maintains the versions according to conventional commits, generated when PRs are merged.
+When Release Please's running PR is merged, any changed artifacts are published.

 ## Contacting us

 We hold regular meetings which you can see [here](https://github.com/open-feature/community/#meetings-and-events).

 We are also present in the `#openfeature` channel in the [CNCF slack](https://slack.cncf.io/).